What We've Been Up To

 October 2, 2024Evening PanelUCLA David Geffen School of Medicine

-The event that started it all.
-MedTech for All brought together medical students and residents for a panel discussion on how gaps in clinical clerkships expose deeper systemic issues in healthcare delivery.
-Five panelists from across DGSOM shared firsthand perspectives on the disconnect between what trainees encounter in rotations and what patients actually need — sparking the conversations that would shape the organization's mission.
+The founding event.
+MedTech for All brought together medical students and residents for a panel on how gaps in clerkships reflect deeper issues in healthcare delivery.
+Five panelists from across DGSOM shared firsthand perspectives on the disconnect between what trainees encounter in rotations and what patients actually need, and that conversation shaped what MedTech for All would become.

 Panel DiscussionHealth EquityFounding Event